siglosio/runqstat/README.md

 # runqstat
 Linux Run Queue Utility

-runqstat is a Linux command-line tool written in Go for collecting stats about the CPU, especially the run queue
+runqstat is a Linux command-line tool written in Go for collecting stats about the CPU, especially the run queue - this essentially gives you the load average without any blocking disk I/O. Note this is an approximation since the kernel does not provide this info directly, so we have to sample the run queue often (every 10ms) and average over 1 or more seconds.

-## ALPHA RELEASE
+## BETA RELEASE
 Still in testing and features and/or output may change.
 In addition, the code is not fully cleaned up.